jhlywa/chess.js/README.md

 // -> { color: 'b', from: 'g8', to: 'e7', flags: 'n', piece: 'n', san: 'Ne7' }
 ```
 ### .moves([ options ])
-Returns a list of legals moves from the current position.
+Returns a list of legal moves from the current position.
 The function takes an optional parameter which controls the single-square move generation and verbosity.

 ```js
 var chess = new Chess();